luohuanhuan2019/RagaAI-Catalyst/Quickstart.md

 print(dataset_manager.get_schema_mapping())
 ```

----

 ## **4. Trace Your Application**

-You can enable real-time observability and tracing in two ways:
+You can enable tracing in two ways:

 1. Using the `with tracer()` function.
 2. Manually starting and stopping the tracer with `tracer.start()` and `tracer.stop()`.